-IMPORTANT: When the handle height adjustment is changed, it will be necessary to readjust the wheel drive and brake linkage (See Sections 3.13 and 3.14).
+IMPORTANT: If the handle height position is changed, it will be necessary to readjust the drive and brake linkage (See Section 4.1.5).

-5.2.14 Wheel drive spring tension adjustment.
+4.2.14 Wheel Drive Spring Tension Adjustment.

 It may be necessary to increase wheel drive belt tension under certain operating conditions such as, wet grass, hilly terrain, or while pulling a sulky.